Cicini/transfer-web-non-docker/README.md

 To run this repository you will also need to download [transfer-server](https://github.com/Cicini/transfer-server).

-This repository may not update the official version, but you can manually change the official version through the README in this repository.
+This repository may not update the official latest version, but you can manually change the official version through the README in this repository.

 ## Transfer